ScaledMarkets/dabl/QuickStart/README.md

 * Download and install the DABL processor.
 * Create a trivial DABL file.
-* Build your trivial DABL file.
+* Run DABL against your trivial DABL file.

 ## Download and Install DABL